rmetzger/incubator-flink-website/downloads.md

 cd {{ site.FLINK_GITHUB_REPO_NAME }}
 mvn clean package -DskipTests
 ```

+Note: Flink does not build with Oracle JDK 6.
+It runs with Oracle JDK 6.

 If you want to build for Hadoop 2, activate the build profile via `mvn clean package -DskipTests -Dhadoop.profile=2`.